Home » Recipes » Easy & quick Dracula’s BLOOD PUNCH RECIPE

 Non alcoholic Halloween punch

 This Halloween, forget about the garlic and make a barrel of grog for your vampire friends!
-Get creative and add a little magic to your drink with a lurid beverage like this blood punch recipe that is non alcoholic and delicious and perfect for the whole family to enjoy!
+Get creative and add a little magic to your drink with a lurid beverage like this non alcoholic Halloween punch that is delicious and perfect for the whole family to enjoy!
 A fun and quick drink that will knock your socks off!
 For those of you that can’t drink alcohol, this is a great substitute.

 Halloween blood punch